Don Bumstead, assistant Laboratory Manager at War Memorial

 JCAHO – Joint Commission

-DNV – now provides the review process for accreditation
+DNV – now provides the review process for

 Quality Control is conducted daily